Belgian Hare: Behaviour

-The Belgian Hare is one of the most intelligent and energetic breeds of rabbit, with the potential to train rabbits to become responsive to the sound of their name.
+The Belgian Hare is one of the most intelligent and energetic breeds of rabbit, with the potential to be trained to respond to the sound of their name.
 Due to their active nature and alert temperament, they can very easily be startled by sudden noise or movement.
 As a result of their active personality, they have been called "the poor man's racehorse".
-The Belgian Hare is known to be responsive to handling, particularly when trained from an early age, however, it is recommended that the Belgian Hare should not be handled by children mainly due to their large size and speed that may cause injury.
+The Belgian Hare is known to be responsive to handling, particularly when trained from an early age.
+However, it may not be the best choice for small children due to their large size and speed that could cause injury.